MDiDeo/cap6707_uav_project/README.md

 # cap6707_uav_project
 Repository for my CAP6707 Class Project

-Data is taken from the LOG file for a UAV_speed of 10, Wind_speed of 5, and a UAV_altitude of 100 meters
+Data is taken from the LOG file for a UAV_speed of 10, Wind_speed of 5, and a UAV_altitude of 100 meters with a wind angle of 90 degrees

 Note: All deliveries are under distances of 5 kilometers due to UAV battery constraints

+## Variables
 simt = Simulation time (measured in seconds)

 id = Unique ID of UAV (as a string)